Tutorial

 Default values, limits, etc.

-All premade variables have a default value, a description, and plausible physical bounds.
+All predefined variables that could be dynamic variables (i.e., could have a time derivative applied to them) have a default value, a description, and plausible physical bounds.

 To obtain the default value, use default_value(x).
 For the description, use getdescription(x).
-For the bounds, use:
+For the bounds, see plausible_limits.

 Automatically named parameters